Mojang/EducationContent/python/lesson7/activity3.md

 ```

 ## Step 1
-**Part 1:** Write a code to make the Agent follow the guideline of Redstone dust and place blocks to its left to make the small houses foundation.
+**Part 1:** Write a code to make the Agent follow the guideline of Redstone dust and place blocks to its left to make the small house's foundation.
 Use **two** `||loops:while||` loops with **two** sequences, one for the straight sections and one for the outside corners.

 ## Step 2